nandoflorestan/kerno/README.rst

 Composable actions
 ==================

-Mundi provides a base class for actions (the service layer).
+Kerno provides a base class for actions (the service layer).
 If you follow the pattern, then you can create actions composed of other actions, which might be useful to you.